 To make pure coffee extract, crush 4 tablespoons roasted coffee beans (don’t grind; crush them slightly in a food processor or using a mortar and pestle or similar) for each cup of vodka.
 Combine in a glass jar, apply lid tightly and shake well.
 Store in a dark area for 1 to 2 months, shaking the jar frequently.

 Time is one of the most important ingredients in homemade extracts.
-Fortunately, with Christmas more than three months away, you’ve still got plenty of that.
+Fortunately, with Christmas nearly four months away, you’ve still got plenty of that!